lampitosgames/TopDownGML/README.md

 # Development Log #
 This is temporary, I'll find a better place later.
 #### January 2017 ####
+- 01/04/17: Updated lots of movement constants.
+Jumping feels a lot more natural.
+Added a prototype tileset and created a test room for platforming across various sized gaps and over water.
+Added a "falling" effect.
 - 01/03/17: Added simple wall collisions.
 Added a camera with movement acceleration.
 Changed some player movement constants.
 Added a toggle-able debug flag.

 #### December 2016 ####